 The Emergency Food and Shelter Program (EFSP) is a Federally-funded program that supplements the work of local social service agencies to help people experiencing economic emergencies.
-United Way of Long Island administers the EFSP Local Board for the Nassau-Suffolk region and a team of approved community-based organizations disburses services and funding on behalf of eligible applicants.
+United Way of Long Island convenes the EFSP Local Board for the Nassau-Suffolk region and a team of approved community-based organizations disburses services and funding on behalf of eligible applicants.
 The program provides funding for emergency food and shelter, as well as one-time emergency rent, mortgage and utility assistance for those not eligible for local government aid.

 2017 EFSP Program Assistance: $1,136,030